grafana/grafana-infinity-datasource/docs/sources/setup/installation.md

 ## Install from github

-Download the required version of release zip file from [github](https://github.com/grafana/grafana-infinity-datasource/releases) and extract into your grafana plugin folder.
-Then restart Grafana.
+Download the required version of release archive from [GitHub](https://github.com/grafana/grafana-infinity-datasource/releases) and extract into your Grafana plugin folder.
+Then, restart Grafana.

 ## Install using grafana-cli